kelveden/rest-driver-scala/README.md

 ```

-For more examples of usage, see the [unit tests](./src/test/scala/com/kelveden/restdriverscala/RestDrivenTest.scala).
+For more examples of usage see the [unit tests](./src/test/scala/com/kelveden/restdriverscala/RestDrivenTest.scala).

 ## Matchers
 A simple set of scalatest matchers are available to match against a rest-driver `Response` object.